Easy Mexican Chicken Tortilla Soup

 bowl of chicken-tortilla-soup with spoon

-This Chicken Tortilla Soup is my new go-to soup because it’s healthy, filling, easy to make and downright delicious.
+This Mexican-inspired Chicken Tortilla Soup is my new go-to soup because it’s healthy, filling, easy to make, and downright delicious.
 It’s ready to eat in a snap and it’s a crowd pleaser.
 Especially if there are tortilla chips crumbled into it and a little sour cream on top.
-It’s my new favorite soup and I hope you enjoy it as much as I do.
+It’s totally customizable by which toppings you would like to add.
+Shredded cheese, sour cream, fresh cilantro, avocado and crushed tortilla chips are some usual toppings.

 bowls of chicken-tortilla-soup

-How to Make Chicken Tortilla Soup
+How to Make This Easy Chicken Tortilla Soup

 This recipe involves a ton of chopping and simmering.
 Nothing hard about it, but just takes a little time!
 Be sure to use fresh corn cut from the cob for an extra sweet crunch.
 The printable recipe card is down below.
 Here is what you can expect when making this recipe:

-Saute Veggies
+1. Saute Veggies

-Place a large soup pot over medium heat.
+Place a large pot over medium heat.
 Sauté onion, garlic, carrot, zucchini, and corn in olive oil to soften slightly for roughly 5 minutes.

-Add in Beans, Tomato Sauce, Spices + Stock
+2. Add in Beans, Tomato Sauce, Spices + Stock

-Add in Chicken Breasts
+3. Add in Chicken Breasts

 Reduce to a simmer and place whole chicken breasts into soup.
 (See my note below about cooking whole chicken breasts for this soup).
 Cover and simmer 10-15 minutes or until chicken is cooked completely.
 Remove from pot, shred and return to soup.